Noah-Albers/Light-Block-Studio/WebApp/README.md

 TODO: Fix bug that none-onblock field don't get copied (Can probably hook into event or smth.)

-TODO: Make a Possibility to use adafruit as the debugger
+TODO: Add another layer below the hooks to switch between fastled and adafruit